Maki-science/easyCHAMP/README.md

 This package and its functions can be used to automate the single file handling and gathering the relevant data for each sample into one file.
 Commonly the processing requires only a few seconds instead of hours (of copying and pasting).

 It will count occurences of fibres, fragments, spheres and pixels, as well as different (customisable) size fractions (<10, 10-20, 20-50, 50-100, 100-150, 150-200,..., >500) for each polymer.
 Each file (i.e., each measurement) is evaluated separately, as well as summarized for all files (i.e., one sample).
-For each sample a new excel file will be generated in the folder where the files are placed.
-If desired, the function returns a data frame to the R environment, which can be used for further processing in R, if desired.
+Also the blank correction and correction for filter division is done by this function.
+For each sample a new excel file will be generated in the folder where the files are placed in.
+One file for each sample and one additional file, containing the data of different processing steps (also raw data) to allow a full track of the processing, if required.
+If desired, the function returns a list object to the R environment with all produced data sets, which can be used for further processing in R, if desired.

 The default parameter settings are based on the requirements of the TOEKI group (AG Laforsch) of the University of Bayreuth.
 However, the function is highly customisable, and you can change all parameters to your desire.
 Read further below for detailed instruction what and how you can/should change things.